dynamodb-toolbox/dynamodb-toolbox/docs/docs/4-schemas/3-defaults-and-links/index.md

 }))
 ```

 If you want to leverage extended syntax within the link, check the [`UpdateItemCommand`](../../3-entities/3-actions/3-update-item/index.md#extended-syntax) docs for more details.
-If you don't, you can escape it with the `isExtension` typeguard:
+If you don't, you can escape it with the `isExtension` type guard:

 ```ts
 import { isExtension } from 'dynamodb-toolbox/entity/actions/update/symbols'